GradTree: Learning Axis-Aligned Decision Trees with Gradient Descent: Experimental Evaluation

 \end{itemize}

-GDTs are implemented in Python using TensorFlow~\citep{tensorflow2015-whitepaper}\footnote{The code of our implementation is available under \url{https://github.com/s-marton/GradientBasedDecisionTrees}.}.
-For GDTs, we further applied a simple post-hoc pruning to remove all branches with zero samples based on one pass of the training data.
+GradTree is implemented in Python using TensorFlow\footnote{The code of our implementation is available under \url{https://github.com/s-marton/GradTree}.} To ensure a fair comparison, we further applied a simple post-hoc pruning for GradTree to remove all branches with zero samples based on one pass of the training data.
+Similar to DNDT, we used a cross-entropy loss.

-\textbf{Hyperparameter Optimization} To select the optimal hyperparameters, we conducted a random search with cross-validation.
-The complete list of relevant hyperparameters for each approach along with additional details on the selection can be found in the Appendix~\ref{A:hyperparams}.
+\paragraph{Hyperparameters} We conducted a random search with cross-validation to determine the optimal hyperparameters.
+The complete list of relevant hyperparameters for each approach along with additional details on the selection are in the Appendix~\ref{A:hyperparams}.